 A Christmas bonus is a different payout.
-Employers are given the option to dole Christmas bonuses.
-Companies across the country providing Christmas bonuses usually get these extra payouts from company-wide performance revenues.
+Employers are given the option to give out Christmas bonuses to their employees.
+These bonuses usually come from extra payouts from company-wide performance revenues.

 Aside from cash, Christmas bonuses can take different forms such as Christmas baskets, gift certificates, or anything of value.

-The equivalent of your 13th-month pay may be of lesser value of your basic salary.
+The equivalent of your 13th-month pay may be of lesser value than your basic salary.

-The law states that a professional’s basic salary is the primary payment paid by an employer to an employee for the services his rendered.
+This is because the 13th-month pay only counts your basic pay and not your other bonuses, allowances, de minimis, etc (more of that below).
+The law also describes the basic salary as the primary payment paid by an employer to an employee for the services rendered.
 Note that the following credits aren’t included in your basic pay:

 - Cash equivalent of unused paid leave and sick leave credits

 - Cost-of-living allowance (COLA)

 - Holiday Pay